zuera-alabi/sales-and-profit-analysis/README.md

 - Created new calculated fields such as Revenue (Quantity × Unit Price)
 - Performed data modeling and established relationships in Power BI
 - Developed DAX measures for key metrics including Total Sales, Profit, Customers, and Quantity
 - Built interactive dashboards to visualize business performance and trends
+## Key Insights
+- Sales trends showed a steady increase from 2021 to 2023, followed by a noticeable decline in 2024.

+- Technology products were among the top-performing categories, contributing significantly to overall sales.

+- Sales were highly concentrated in specific regions, with California and New York leading in revenue generation.

+- Customer contribution analysis revealed that a small group of customers accounted for a large share of total sales.

+- Overall business performance varied across categories and regions, indicating opportunities for strategic improvement.